GaussiGAN Controllable Image Synthesis with 3D Gaussians from Unposed Silhouettes

 Acknowledgements

-GaussiGAN: Thank you to Numair Khan for the dataset generator, and for engaging discussions with Helge Rhodin and Srinath Sridhar.
+GaussiGAN: We thank Numair Khan for the dataset generator, and Helge Rhodin and Srinath Sridhar for engaging discussions.
 Kwang In Kim was supported by the National Research Foundation of Korea (NRF) grant NRF-2021R1A2C2012195, and we thank an Adobe gift.

-Generating Object Stamps: Youssef A. Mejjati thanks the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 665992, and the UK’s EPSRC Center for Doctoral Training in Digital Entertainment (CDE), EP/L016540/1.
+Generating Object Stamps: Youssef A. Mejjati thanks the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 665992, and the UK's EPSRC Centre for Doctoral Training in Digital Entertainment (CDE), EP/L016540/1.
 James Tompkin and Kwang In Kim thank gifts from Adobe.

-Zip icon adapted from tastic mimetypes by Untergunter, CC BY-NA-SA 3.0 licence.
+Zip icon adapted from Tastic Mimetypes by Untergunter, CC BY-NC-SA 3.0 licence.